nikgisST/Excel-Substitutor/README.md

 - Ensure you have installed the necessary Python libraries (`pandas` and `openpyxl`)

 Run the scriopt:
-- Open your terminal or PowerShell and navigate to the directory containing the script:
+- Open your terminal or PowerShell and navigate to the directory containing the script;
-- Run the following command: cd "path/to/your/script/directory"
+- Run the following command using Python: python excel_substitutor.py;
+- Navigate to your source file ('.xlsx'): "path/to/your/script/directory/file";
+- Choose new file name ('.xlsx');
-- Execute the script using Python: python excel_substitutor.py
+- Execute the script.

 Result File:
 - The result file will be saved in the same directory with the specified name.